LAP: An Attention-Based Module for Concept Based Self-Interpretation and Knowledge Injection in Convolutional Neural Networks: Results

+In the binary classification of "having pneumonia," the two classes have only one difference.
+The images related to the positive class have pneumonia in some parts, while the others do not.
+Because the negative images do not have any clue that positive images lack, we only need one concept head for this problem, "pneumonia."
+The concept head for detecting pneumonia must be partly active in positive samples and completely inactive in negative samples.
+There is only one concept head, so an aggregation module is unnecessary, and final attention scores are equal to the concept scores.
+We trained LAP-extended models with two different methods: Weak knowledge injection (WS) according to the explanations presented in \cref{subsec:ki}, and experts' knowledge injection (BB), where we used the experts' bounding boxes instead of weak supervision (Further details have been provided in supplementary material).

-We evaluated the models using four metrics, accuracy, sensitivity, specificity, and balanced accuracy (BA).
-Sensitivity and specificity are recall factors for positive and negative classes, respectively.
+We evaluated the performance of the models using four metrics, accuracy, sensitivity, specificity, and balanced accuracy (BA).
+Sensitivity and specificity are recall factors widely used in medical domains for positive and negative classes.
 BA is the average of the recalls, which gives a fair metric for imbalanced datasets.
-The evaluation metrics on test data are presented in \cref{tab:results}.
-In both architectures, the LAP-extended versions have surpassed the performance of the vanilla models.
+The evaluation metrics on test data are presented in \cref{tab:results:rsna}.
+In both architectures and training schemes, the LAP-extended versions have surpassed the performance of the vanilla models.